department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/careerscope.md

 <div class="va-introtext">

 In addition to getting career counseling, you can use CareerScope, a tool that measures your interests and skill levels and helps you figure out the best career path when you move into civilian life.
-CareerScope is available to all Veterans, Servicemembers, and their dependents who are eligible for VA education benefits.

 </div>

-CareerScope recommends careers you may enjoy and jobs in which you’re likely to do well.
+CareerScope is available to all Veterans, Servicemembers, and their dependents who are eligible for VA education benefits.
+It recommends careers you may enjoy and jobs in which you’re likely to do well.
 The tool also recommends courses or training programs that can help you go after those careers.
 [Get started with CareerScope](https://va.careerscope.net/gibill).

 <h3 itemprop="name">Can I use CareerScope?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can use CareerScope if you're a Veteran, Servicemember, or dependent who is eligible for VA education benefits or is currently receiving education benefits.
+You can use CareerScope if you're a Veteran, Servicemember, or dependent who is eligible for VA education benefits or currently receiving education benefits.

 The Report Interpretation guide helps you understand your CareerScope results.
 [Use the guide](http://www.benefits.va.gov/gibill/docs/job_aids/CareerScope_Report_Interpretation.pdf).